 The Government has also enabled a price floor through an auction reserve price, if desired in the future.
 This will give the Government a tool to manage extremely low prices in the NZ ETS if necessary, providing long-term confidence for low-emissions investments such as forestry.

 In contrast to a price ceiling, a price floor would restrict supply into the market, creating upwards pressure on the price.

 Establishing a separate market governance work programme

 Although the Government planned to take decisions on market governance this year, it was decided that further work is required before decisions can be made in this area.

 We will establish a separate market governance work programme to advise on a suite of options for market governance.
 This approach will ensure that proposals are fully developed and consulted on and that any impacts on market participants are well-understood before final decisions are taken.

-Previous decisions to prohibit insider trading and market manipulation and to find an appropriate regulator for the NZ ETS market will be included in the market governance work programme.
+Previous tranche one decisions to prohibit insider trading and market manipulation and to find an appropriate regulator for the NZ ETS market will be included in the market governance work programme.
 A separate bill will be presented to Parliament at a later date to amend the Climate Change Response Act 2002 and other legislation as necessary.